t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 Overpacking is a common mistake many travelers make.
 To avoid this, follow these tips for packing light and efficiently:

-{% include figure.html url="8.jpg" alt="Tips for packing light and avoiding overpacking" %}
+{% include figure.html url="light_packing_tips.jpg" alt="Valuable tips for women to pack light and efficiently for their trips." %}

 1. **Plan your clothing by:** Plan your clothing for each day of your trip before you start packing.
 This will help you avoid packing items you won't end up wearing.
 Mix and match versatile pieces to create multiple outfits with fewer items.